covcom/388COM/Week_04_Simple_Views_and_Layouts/README.md

 The method `onDoneClick()` works in pair with `startActivityForResult()` in a sense that it set the results i.e. Intent and close the current activity.
 The idea is that upon user click, whatever typed in the EditText will be passed to the calling Activity.
 Note here `setData()` and `getData()` we saw previously are a pair.

 Let's turn to DisplayActivity.java.
 When you first look at it, the class is full of methods and comments generated by the system.
 Don't be scared.
-The idear is that the Activity will display the toolbar/button etc for a short time, and then all these will go away apart from the TextView ocupping the whole screen.
+The idea is that the Activity will display the toolbar/button etc for a short time, and then all these will go away apart from the TextView occupying the whole screen.
 You'll learn all these later on during the module.
 Concentrate on the lifecycle callbacks for the moment.

 Do the following to make it possible to collect data passed from MainActivity.